Saskatchewan Multicultural Week

 Who is your #MulticulturalSuperhero and why?
-Tell us on Twitter and Instagram!
-View what everyone else is saying on our social feed.
+From November 1-30 tell us on social media and challenge others to do the same.
 Get creative; the sky is the limit!

 Multicultural Superheroes Promote Multicultural Values

-- Battles “Villains” such as racism, discrimination, disrespectful ideologies, oppressive social systems and institutions, etc.
+- Battling “Villains” such as racism, discrimination, disrespectful ideologies, oppressive social systems and institutions, etc.

-- Leaps tall barriers to build bridges for intercultural connections
+- Leaping tall barriers to build bridges for intercultural connections

-- Activates a power magnet to draw diverse people together for creative innovation
+- Activating a power magnet to draw diverse people together for creative innovation

-- Demonstrates super vision and strength to achieve equality and equity for all
+- Demonstrating super vision and strength to achieve equality and equity for all

 Examples of Multicultural Superheroes could be leaders of all types: Organizations, Movements, Individuals (Family Members; Friends; Politicians; Activists; Famous People; Comic book, TV, Movie and Book Characters; Authors; Artists; Athletes; etc.): Amnesty International, Idle No More, Your Mom, Your boss, a Teacher, Louis Riel, Nelson Mandela, Rosemary Brown, Maria Linklater, Gandhi, Martin Luther King Jr., Peggy McIntosh, Harriet Tubman, Elijah Harper, Rosalie Abella, Kamala Khan, Black Panther, Maya Angelou, Jackie Robinson, Zarqa Nawaz, Arundhati Roy, David Suzuki, etc.